szilard/ml-algos-perf/README.md

 limited tuning on *simulated data* with changing a limited variety of characteristics (e.g. dataset size, signal/noise ratio etc.) using a limited number of accuracy measures (e.g. AUC).

+Then we'll try to tackle the various directions in #1 above.